Easygard was updated. Refresh this page and you'll now have the latest version available offline

 Unless otherwise noted:

 The target of a Magic or Ability must be in range at the completion of an Incantation.
 The target being out of range at any other point does not prevent or interrupt the casting attempt.
-If a piece of equipment is the target, the physical equipment itself it what needs to be in range.
+If a piece of equipment is the target, the physical equipment itself is what needs to be in range.
 If the incantation is completed and the target is not in range, the Magic or Ability has no effect but is still expended.
-For Magics and Abilities used at a range of Touch, any physical contact between caster and target is sufficient.
-Unless otherwise noted, Magics and Abilities with a listed range of Touch or greater can be cast at range Self.
-Magic or Abilities used at a range of Touch may only be used on players that are willing, Dead, Frozen, Stunned, or otherwise unable to move and unable to engage in combat

 The player is unaffected by the next effect of a given type.
 Unless otherwise noted, Resistant does not extend beyond the player that has it.
 Resistances always take effect after Immunities and Traits but before any other effects.
 Players must announce "resistant" upon triggering